roykillany/SnakeGame/README.md

 Move up, left, down and right to collect the snake "food" aka apples and grow your snake.
 Be careful: If your snake runs into itself, the game will be over.
 Plus if you leave the board, it comes out on the opposite side!
+EXTRA: Watch out there are bombs.
+Don't eat them!
+If you do you will lose a heart.
+You only have 3 hearts, if all of them are gone the game is lost.
+Every time you eat an apple bombs are added to the area.

 ## Controls
 * Arrow Up / Move snake up